-Section 49.
-Prior Notification of Data Sharing Agreements.
-Prior notification of the Commission shall be required in cases where data sharing involves personal data under control and custody of any government body, unless the proposed data sharing is specifically authorized by law and there are adequate safeguards for privacy and security of personal data.
+- a.
+Prior notification of the Commission shall be required in cases where data sharing involves personal data under control and custody of any government body, unless the proposed data sharing is specifically authorized by law. - b.
+Data sharing for purpose of research shall require prior notification unless a body authorized by the Commission, or by law, has approved the research proposal. - c.
+Data Sharing should be in accordance with these Rules and other issuances of the Commission.

 Section 50.
 Review by the Commission.
-The following are subject to review of the Commission, upon its own initiative or upon complaint:
+The following are subject to review or inspection of the Commission, upon its own initiative or upon complaint:

 - a.
 Compliance by a personal information controller or personal information processor with the data privacy act, these Rules and other issuances of the Commission; - b.
-Compliance with the requirement of putting in place adequate safeguards for data privacy and security; - c.
-Any data sharing agreement, outsourcing contract and similar contracts involving processing of personal data, and its implementation;
+Compliance with the requirement of putting in place adequate safeguards for data privacy and security;

-- d.
+- c.
+Any data sharing agreement, outsourcing contract and similar contracts involving processing of personal data, and its implementation; - d.
 Any off-site or online access to sensitive personal data in government allowed by head of agency; - e.
 Processing of personal data for research purpose, public function, or commercial activities; - f.
 Any reported violation of the rights and freedoms of data subject; - g.
-Other matters necessary to ensure effective implementation and administration of the Act, these Rules and other issuances of the Commission.
+Other matters necessary to ensure effective implementation of the Act, these Rules and other issuances of the Commission.